Policies and Procedures

 Sport Nutrition Specialist Exam candidates must meet at least one of the following requirements to be eligible for the exam:

-A current NCSF-CPT certification, or
+Hold a current NCSF certification, or

-A current NCCA-accredited fitness professional certification or
+A current NCCA-accredited fitness certification, or

 Exam candidates are not required to participate in an NCSF educational program to qualify to sit for the Sport Nutrition Specialist Examination.
 Although the organization offers education courses and preparation materials for the exam, candidates may choose to engage in primary education offered by other organizations, colleges, or universities.
 In addition, the Exam is based on universally accepted theories, principles, and guidelines, which allow candidates the option to choose to utilize study materials not offered by the NCSF.